Frequently Asked Questions

-There are no sleeping accomodations at the Family Room located at UNMH.
-Sleeping accomodations are available at the Family Room located at Presbyterian Hospital.
+There are no sleeping accommodations at the Family Room located at UNMH.
+Sleeping accommodations are available at the Family Room located at Presbyterian Hospital.
 For more information and eligibility, contact your social worker.

 What services does your Ronald McDonald Family Room Program provide?

 - Laundry facilities, including washers, dryers and laundry detergent